-Response Code Description Response Body 200 Success The requested operation succeeded, with the response body containing the requested data, or further actions that are required.
-List of objects, or object properties, administrative actions.
-201 Created The requested operation to create a new object succeed.
-A link to the newly created object is sent in the Location response header field.
+Response Code Description Response Body 200 Success The requested operation succeeded, with the response body being the configuration object that was created or modified.
+If further actions are required, they are included in the urn:unboundid:schemas:configuration.
+List of objects, or object properties, administrative actions. on:messages:2.0 204 No Content The requested operation succeeded and no further information has been provided, such as in the case of a DELETE operation.
 None.
-204 No Content The requested operation succeeded and no further information has been provided, such as in the case of a DELETE operation.
-None.
 400 Bad Request The request contents are incorrectly formatted or a request is made for an invalid API version.
 Error summary and optional message.
 401 Unauthorized User authentication is required.
 Some user agents such as browsers may respond by prompting for credentials.
 If the request had specified credentials in an Authorization header, they are invalid.
 None.
 403 Forbidden The requested operation is forbidden either because the user does not have sufficient privileges or some other constraint such as an object is edit-only and cannot be deleted.
 None.
 404 Not Found The requested path does not refer to an existing object or object relation.
 Error summary and optional message.

-Response Code Description Response Body 406 Not Acceptable The request is such that the Accept header does not indicate that JSON is an acceptable format for a response.
-None.
 409 Conflict The requested operation could not be performed due to the current state of the configuration.
-For example, an attempt was made to create an object that already exists or an attempt was made to delete an object that is referred to by another object.
 Error summary and optional message.

+Response Code Description Response Body For example, an attempt was made to create an object that already exists, or an attempt was made to delete an object that is referred to by another object.
+415 Unsupported Media Type The request is such that the Accept header does not indicate that JSON is an acceptable format for a response.
+None.
 500 Server Error The server encountered an unexpected error.
 Please report server errors to customer support.
 Error summary and optional message.